ttped/JavaMahjongTiles/README.md

 # JavaMahjongTiles

-Just a Java based implementation of MahJong Tiles.
+Just a Java based implementation of Mahjong tiles.

 You can start the game with the jar file.